r3shape/r3make/README.md

 2. **Improved Error Handling**:
    - Provide more descriptive errors when builds fail.
-   - Catch common misconfigurations in the `.cbuild` file.
+   - Catch common misconfigurations in the `.r3make` file.

 3. **Incremental Builds**:
    - Implement a mechanism to skip recompilation of unchanged files.